Jovan Žujović: Biography

+During the founding of the Serbian Royal Academy, King Milan I of Serbia appointed the first 16 members of the academy by decree on April 5, 1887.
+Among them was Jovan Žujović, as the youngest.
+According to the customs of the time, he became the secretary of the academy.
+After the death of Stojan Novaković, he became the president of the Serbian Royal Academy on April 2, 1915.
+He held this position for six years, until 1921.
+When the University of Belgrade was founded in 1905, he was chosen as a full professor, one of the eight who then chose the entire teaching staff of the university.
+Also, during the ceremonial opening of the university, he gave a speech on behalf of the Serbian Royal Academy.

-He is known, among other things, for his work in anthropology.
+On top of geology Žujović is known for his work in anthropology.
 In his book, Stone Age, published in 1893, relying mostly on French scientists, he reviewed the contemporary state of knowledge in paleoanthropology.
 Later, between 1927, and 1929, in the book Genesis of the Earth and Our Country, he wrote about the biological past of the Earth starting from the beginning of mankind.
 The work takes particular interest in the history of the Balkan peninsula.

+Žujović's life's work "Geology of Serbia" was printed in 1893.
+With this work, Žujović covered everything that was necessary for the territory of Serbia to be considered a geologically explored area.
+Serbia then became one of the few European countries that were completely geologically explored in the 19th century.

-He was also a member of Yugoslav Academy of Sciences and Arts and Hungarian Academy of Sciences as well as geological society in Kiev, Ukraine.
+Beside Serbian Royal Academy, Žujović was also a member of Yugoslav Academy of Sciences and Arts and Hungarian Academy of Sciences as well as geological society in Kiev, Ukraine.

 In Serbian politics, he was a devoted democrat, Senator in 1901 and the member of the People's Radical Party of Nikola Pašić.
 After 1905, Žujović joined the Independent Radical Party of Ljubomir Stojanović.
 In the government of Independent Radicals, Žujović was a Minister of Foreign Affairs from 12 August to 15 December 1905.
 Also, Žujović held the post of Minister of Education and Religious Affairs on two occasions, from 16 May to 30 July 1905, and from 11 October 1909 to 12 September 1910.

-Jovan Žujović had two brothers, Milenko Žujović, who authored books on jurisprudence, and Dr. Jevrem Žujović, whose mentor was Jean Alfred Fournier.
+Žujović had two brothers, Milenko Žujović, who authored books on jurisprudence, and Dr. Jevrem Žujović, whose mentor was Jean Alfred Fournier.

+Jovan Žujović, geologist, researcher, politician, diplomat, erudite, scientist who marked the golden age of Serbian geology, died on July 19, 1936 in Belgrade.